Kevin Federline 'Flatly Rejected' Britney and Jamie Spears' Child Support Proposal

-Britney Spears’ ex-husband Kevin Federline is prepared to take his request for more child support money to court after rejecting her team’s proposal, Us Weekly can exclusively confirm.
+Britney Spears’ ex-husband Kevin Federline is prepared to take his request for more child support money to court after rejecting her team’s proposal, a source tells Us Weekly.

 A source close to the insider told Us: “Kevin truly wanted to try and settle the child support payment increase without getting the courts involved out of respect for Britney, and of course, their two sons.”
 The insider added this likely won’t be “resolved without a court intervention.”

 And that’s exactly what happened.
 “Jamie and Britney Spears sent a response to Kevin’s request for an increase to his child support payments, to his lawyer, Mark Vincent Kaplan.
-The proposal was basically the same amount of money that he is getting now, so Kevin has flatly rejected it,” the source said, adding that Federline will be requesting “a once yearly income and expense declaration from Britney including most recent tax returns filed” so his team can come up with a number based on that.
+Kevin has flatly rejected it,” the source said, adding that Federline will be requesting “a once yearly income and expense declaration from Britney including most recent tax returns filed” so his team can come up with a number based on that.

 K-Fed’s request comes after Spears’ Las Vegas residency, Britney: Piece of Me, became extremely successful and grossed more than $137 million during the show’s four-year run, according to Billboard.